openshift-labs/cloud-native-katacoda/scenarios/microservice-nodejs/01-deploy.md

 find them later on when you have many applications in the same project.

 A build gets created and starts building the Node.js Web UI container image.
-You can see the build logs using OpenShift Web Console or OpenShift CLI:
+You can see the build logs using OpenShift Web Console or OpenShift CLI, after a few moments when the build starts:

 `oc logs -f bc/web`{{execute}}